EMF Meters

 Also, be sure not to keep your finger on the button every time you take a reading in what they call “Mode 2,” as this is designed to allow you to get readings in tenths of a milliGauss where the scale is 0 to 1, rather than 0 to 10.
 This has confused many a newbie when first using this meter.
 The directions on the back of the meter are a bit confusing.
 Call me if you have any questions about how to use any of these meters.

-New Combination Meters from Alpha Labs (Tri-Field Model TF-2) and Cornet (ED88T)
+New Combination Meters from Alpha Labs (TriField Model TF2) and Cornet (ED88T)

-I have now seen and used Alpha Labs’ new digital version of their Tri-Field Meter (Model TF2).
-It is completely revamped, digital, and has much more sensitivity in the electric and radio frequency settings than the model 100XE, which is welcome.
+The TriField TF2 combination EMF meter is completely revamped, digital, and has much more sensitivity in the electric and radio frequency settings than the older TriField model 100XE, which is welcome.
 Plus, you have the ability to measure magnetic field levels and electric field levels in either “Weighted” or “Standard” mode, meaning you can choose which side of the issue you want to be on with a flip of a button.
 We would still suggest you measure in “Standard” mode, but that is now easy to do.
 That will give you magnetic field readings that track pretty closely to what I measured with my Gigahertz Solutions NFA1000 three-axis Gauss meter.
 The electric field readings tracked pretty closely with my NFA1000, getting down to levels that mean something to us (down close to 1.5 Volts/meter with breakers off in bedrooms), and the radio frequency readings were also more in line with what I measured with my Gigahertz Solutions HF59B.
 It gets down to a decent 100 microWatts/meter squared (0.1 milliWatts/meter squared, or mW/m2).
 We feel readings below 10 uW/m2 are best at night, but for the cost, this is a great improvement over the older model.
 I will report further as I spend more time with the new meter.

 I have also used Cornet’s new ED88T.
 The first iteration of that meter had the addition of an electric field setting, which only went down to 0.5-0.8 Volts/meter in my experience, not low enough for us (we want electric field readings to be 1.5 V/m or less in sleeping areas).
 However, Cornet now has an improved version of the ED88T, the “Improved Tri-Mode (Hi/Low Frequency) Meter”.
 I have not yet used that model but will do so in the coming weeks and will report back at that time.
 I already know the Cornet meters, starting with the ED78S, have a very accurate RF meter for the price, getting down to 1 microWatt/meter squared (uW/m2).
 That is also true for the first versions of the ED88T I have used.

-When considering the Tri-Field TF-2 or the Cornet ED88T for taking more sensitive RF readings in a combination meter, choose the new Cornet ED88T.
+When considering the TriField TF2 or the Cornet ED88T for taking more sensitive RF readings in a combination meter, choose the new Cornet ED88T.
 Also, I anticipate the sound that you will hear with the Improved ED88T will help you differentiate the actual RF sources in the room or coming in from outside.
 I have had that capability with every Gigahertz Solutions RF detector I have owned, and it is invaluable at helping me determine what RF sources are impacting the environment I am evaluating for my client.
-The Tri-Field TF-2 does also have sound, but it is only an audible measure of the strength of the signal (as helpful as that is), not an audible representation of the RF signal sources themselves, as with the Gigahertz Solutions and other brands of RF meter.
+The TriField TF2 does also have sound, but it is only an audible measure of the strength of the signal (as helpful as that is), not an audible representation of the RF signal sources themselves, as with the Gigahertz Solutions and other brands of RF meter.
 I am waiting to see if the Improved Cornet ED88T has that capability and how good the sound is, as that is something particularly helpful in determining RF sources.

-Regarding measuring AC magnetic field EMFs (the “M” of the EMF), on the other hand, that mode in the Cornet ED88T is single axis, not triple axis, as the magnetic field mode is in the new Tri-Field Model TF-2 (and the older 100XE models).
+Regarding measuring AC magnetic field EMFs (the “M” of the EMF), on the other hand, that mode in the Cornet ED88T is single axis, not triple axis, as the magnetic field mode is in the new TriField Model TF-2 (and the older 100XE models).
 As a 3-axis Gauss meter, you essentially get the same reading in any orientation.
-So, if you want an easier meter to read accurate magnetic field readings and not miss the true value because you don’t want to have to move the meter in all three axes, choose the Tri-Field TF-2.
+So, if you want an easier meter to read accurate magnetic field readings and not miss the true value because you don’t want to have to move the meter in all three axes, choose the TriField TF-2.

-Also, the Tri-Field TF-2 appears to measure electric field readings somewhat lower than the Cornet ED88T, getting down closer to 1 V/m.
+Also, the TriField TF2 appears to measure electric field readings somewhat lower than the Cornet ED88T, getting down closer to 1 V/m.
 This is very important to us when measuring sleeping areas.
 (Of course, my all time favorite for accurately measuring AC electric field EMFs where you sleep is still the body voltage meter, available from LessEMF by clicking here and from Safe Living Technologies by clicking here.)

-Overall, the Tri-Field TF-2 is a great new combination meter for the price from the maker of the most commonly used EMF meter in the world.
+Overall, the TriField TF2 is a great new combination meter for the price from the maker of the most commonly used EMF meter in the world.
 Good work, Alpha Labs.

 Cornet continues to do a great job, as well, improving their already great combination ED88T meter.